Tux Paint

 Unless you asked Tux Paint to save into a specific location (using the "savedir" option), Tux Paint saves into a standard location on your local drive:

-Windows Vista, Windows 8, Windows 10, Windows 11
+Windows Windows 7, Windows 8, Windows 10, Windows 11

 In the user's "AppData" folder:

-e.g., C:\Users\Username\AppData\Roaming\TuxPaint\saved
+e.g., "C:\Users\username\AppData\Roaming\TuxPaint\saved\"

 macOS